Analysis: The next COVID booster shots will likely be updated for Omicron

 Register now for FREE unlimited access to Reuters.com

-NEW YORK, June 24 (Reuters) - COVID-19 vaccines this fall are likely to be based on the Omicron variant of the coronavirus rather than the original strain, although some experts suggest they may only offer significant benefits for older and immunocompromised people.
+NEW YORK (Reuters) - COVID-19 vaccines this fall are likely to be based on the Omicron variant of the coronavirus rather than the original strain, although some experts suggest they may only offer significant benefits for older and immunocompromised people.

-Moderna (MRNA.O), Pfizer (PFE.N) and Novavax (NVAX.O) have been testing vaccines based on the first BA.1 Omicron variant that became dominant last winter, driving a massive surge in infections.
+Moderna, Pfizer and Novavax have been testing vaccines based on the first Omicron variant that became dominant last winter, BA.1, driving a massive surge in infections.

-On Wednesday, Moderna said its updated vaccine worked well against more recent Omicron subvariants, and that it was moving forward with plans to ask regulators for approval. read more
+On Wednesday, Moderna said its updated vaccine worked well against more recent Omicron sublineages, and that it was moving forward with plans to ask regulators for approval.

 Register now for FREE unlimited access to Reuters.com

-Vaccines that can bridge the gap between the original version of coronavirus and the Omicron variant would likely be "far, far better" for the fall, according to Trevor Bedford, a biologist at the University of Washington who has closely tracked mutations of the SARS-coV-2 virus.
+Vaccines that can bridge the gap between the original 2019-2020 version of the novel coronavirus and the Omicron variant would likely be "far, far better" for the fall, according to Trevor Bedford, a biologist at the University of Washington who has closely tracked mutations in the SARS-coV-2 virus.

 Bedford said it would take too long to meet regulatory requirements for a switch to tailor the next vaccine to versions of Omicron spreading quickly now.

-"Catching up to any of the Omicrons is really important," he said, noting the enormous jump in the number of mutations from the original strain that emerged in China to Omicron on the spike protein part of the virus the vaccines target.
+"Catching up to any of the Omicrons is really important," he said, noting the enormous jump in the number of mutations on the spike protein of the virus the vaccines target from the original strain that emerged in China to Omicron.

-The World Health Organization (WHO) plans to assess the effectiveness of vaccines built for Omicron, as do national health regulators like the U.S. Food and Drug Administration.
+The World Health Organization (WHO) plans to assess the effectiveness of vaccines tailored to Omicron, as do national health regulators like the U.S. Food and Drug Administration.

 A group of WHO advisers said last week an Omicron-based vaccine may broaden immunity after the Omicron variant evaded much of the protection against infection generated by the vaccines designed for the original virus, a view other experts share.
 FDA scientific advisers will meet on June 28 to make a recommendation on the issue.